gary-dalton/RaspberryPi-projects/rpi_initial_setup.md

 auth_alg=OPEN
 }
 ```
-6. You may need to change the _proto_ or _key mgmt_ values depending on your network.
++ Try continuing with these setting but make note that you may need to change the _proto_ or _key mgmt_ values depending on your network.
 See `man wpa_supplicant.conf` for more information.
-7. Restart the wifi interface.
++ Restart the wifi interface.
 If your settings are correct, it should automatically connect.

 ```
 sudo ifdown wlan0
 sudo ifup wlan0
 ```
-8. Check that you are connected with `ifconfig wlan0`.
++ Check that you are connected with `ifconfig wlan0`.
 From this output, make note of the **inet addr**.
 This is your Pi's IP address.
 Use `iwconfig wlan0` to see which Access Point you are connected to.

+---

 ## <a name="6"></a>Update and upgrade

+_Time to complete is about 5 minutes.
+This does not include the amount of time required to upgrade.
+Upgrading your system may take an hour with a slow connection and many upgrades._

 It is important to keep your pi's software up to date.
 This is commonly done using apt-get.
 The main keywords to know are _update_, _upgrade_, _install_, and _remove_.
 So let's make the system current.

-1. Update the packages list, `sudo apt-get update`.
++ Update the packages list, `sudo apt-get update`.
-2. Upgrade software packages to the current version, `sudo apt-get upgrade`.
++ Upgrade software packages to the current version, `sudo apt-get upgrade`.
-3. Relax, this might take a while.
++ Relax, this might take a while.
+Maybe grab lunch.

+---

 ## <a name="7"></a>Network magic

+_Time to complete is about 5 minutes._

 This step does nothing more than make it easier to find your Pi on your network.
 It uses _Zeroconf_, provided by _Avahi_ on Linux, _Bonjour_ on Windows, and included in Apple.